lsst/LDM-230/index.rst

         - Pre-stages into a platform's cluster file system, if available
         - Produces condensed versions of database tables into portable lightweight format (e.g. mysql->sqlLite, flat table etc.)
     - Deals with TBD platform-specific edge services.
+    - Identities and provides for local identity on the computing platforms.
+    - Provides credentials and end-point informtion for any needed LSST services.
 - In-job context:
     - Provides stage-in for any in-job pipeline input data sets
     - Provides any butler configurations necessarily provided from in-job context.